Orthotest/Orthotest.github.io/_posts/spine/2018-04-18-trinity-elite.md

 - Subject must be 18 years of age (≥ 18 years) or older at the time of consent.
 - Subject must be a candidate for lumbar fusion study.
 The approach is at the physician’s discretion
-- Subject may have up to a Grade 2 spondylolisthesis of the lumbar spine.
 - Subject must require lumbar posterolateral arthrodesis at 1-4 contiguous levels (L1-S1) for a PLF approach and 1-2 contiguous levels for an interbody approach
 - Subject must have been unresponsive to conservative care for at least 6 months prior to fusion surgery.
-- Subject must agree not to use electromagnetic adjuncts to enhance bone fusion during the course of the study.
 - Subject must be willing and able to sign an informed consent document.
 - Subject must be willing and able to return for all follow-up visits, agree to participate in postoperative clinical and radiographic evaluations and comply with the required study regimen.